-Instructions: For your assigned scenario, work in a group to determine how to safely provide food from an outside source to a student with known life-threatening food allergies.
-Record the actions you would take to provide for the student on the chart paper.
-Select a spokesperson from your group to share how you would provide for the student.
+Instructions: For your assigned scenario, work in a group to determine how to safely provide food from an outside source to a child with known life-threatening food allergies.
+Record the actions you would take to provide for the child on the chart paper.
+Select a spokesperson from your group to share how you would provide for the child.

-Group Scenario Actions to Provide A Xander has a wheat allergy.
-His eighth-grade class does Breakfast in the Classroom.
+GROUP SCENARIO ACTIONS TO PROVIDE A Xander has a wheat allergy.
+His preschool class has breakfast served in the classroom.
 Pre-made omelets with cheese sauce are on the menu.
-The cheese sauce contains wheat. В Ashlee is going on a field trip with her fourth-grade class.
-The students will get lunch from a local fast-food restaurant that serves fried fish.
-Ashlee is allergic to fish.
-C Chris, age 7, is allergic to wheat and soy.
+The cheese sauce contains wheat. В Ashlee is going on a field trip.
+The children will get lunch from a local restaurant that serves fried fish.
+Ashlee is allergic to fish. С Chris is allergic to wheat and soy.
 You are serving food from a local Mexican restaurant to celebrate Cinco de Mayo.
 D Jasmine has a history of anaphylaxis in response to milk.
-Jasmine goes to the afterschool program, where snacks are prepared by the cafeteria staff and served by the program staff.
+Jasmine goes to the afterschool program, where snacks are prepared by the program staff and served by the program staff.
 Snacks from donations are served, too.
-E Rachel, age 12, tells the cafeteria monitor, "My throat is sore."
+E Rachel is scratching at her throat and tells her teacher, "My throat is sore."
 The teacher notices that Rachel is flushed and developing hives.
 Rachel has no history of a food allergy.
-The school nurse is at another school today.